Fediverse reading list

 One benefit of decentralization is that there can be actual people who run the server you use.
 So if you run into trouble, you can actually ask someone (ever contacted Facebook customer service when you have a problem?).

-Mastodon seems to built on the premise that we all have our communities, and you’re supposed to join the instance corresponding to that community.
-But I’ve got many, and I think most exciting things happen in the boundaries between those.
+I have limited experience with Mastodon, but it seems to built on the premise that each of us has our community, one of them, in singular.
+It’s the instance of that community that you’re supposed to join on Mastodon.
+But I’ve got many communitities and social identities related to them, so I don’t want to make that choice.
+And I think most exciting things happen in the boundaries between those.
 Mastodon does not seem to be ideal for that kind of boundary crossing.

 Right of exit and freedom of reach (doctorow)